 Construction Oversight.
 Construction Activities.
 Construction activities are conducted in accordance with the CP and QA program.
 The applicant/licensee recognizes non-routine events affecting safety and effectively implements the corrective action program.

 Operational Readiness Activities.
 Activities completed during the operational preparedness phase to support the transition from construction to operation.
-The following performance areas should be coordinated with NRRto assess applicant/licensee performance:
+The following performance areas should be coordinated with the FSARG if applicable, and the NRR program office to assess applicant/licensee performance:

 Safeguards.
 Safeguards includes areas pertaining to material control and accounting (e.g., physical protection of special nuclear material and information security).